GuzzuSridhar/VLC-SCDO001-24-0652/README.md

 # VLC-SCDO001-24-0652
-Python code samples used for the class
+Python code samples used in the class VLC-SCDO001-24-0652